The Complete Guide to Driving in Vanuatu

 Vehicle rental can usually be delivered to Bauerfield International Airport, Santo-Pekoa International Airport or your accommodation for free or a small fee.

-Most vehicle rental companies in Vanuatu will go through the standard process of a car inspection, taking your driver's licence details and offering insurance options, additional drivers, etc. Get a full cost breakdown in The Cost of Renting a Car in Vanuatu: Full Car Rental Cost Breakdown LINK#T004.
+Most vehicle rental companies in Vanuatu will go through the standard process of a car inspection, taking your driver's licence details and sometimes offering insurance options, additional drivers, etc. Get a full cost breakdown in The Cost of Renting a Car in Vanuatu: Full Car Rental Cost Breakdown LINK#T004.

 Remember that on returning your vehicle, you need to fill up the fuel tank or else you will be charged a premium for fuel - more on petrol stations in the section below.